 220 C.E.

-Callixtus, the Catholic Bishop of Rome, interpolated, readdressed, and expanded the epistles of Marcion in 220 C.E. to garner support for a monarchical episcopate.
+Callixtus, the Catholic Bishop of Rome, interpolated, readdressed, and expanded Marcion’s epistles in 220 C.E. to garner support for a monarchical episcopate.
 Callixtus reattributed the epistles from Marcion of Sinope to the early Christian martyr, Ignatius of Antioch.

 230 C.E.